elacin/flatMap-2014-talk/slides/6_despringify.md

 }
 ```
 <aside class="notes">
-<br>some process to get there, started by wiring up scala components as spring beans
+<br/>some process to get there, started by wiring up scala components as spring beans
 </aside>